Layla-P/HacktoberfestProject/README.md

 This project is intended to be used as a PR Tracker to help with Hacktoberfest.

+### Making a PR
+PRs will be accepted on the DEV branch and not on MAIN as that is the live branch.

 #### Hacktoberfest Project Dev Setup
 This project currently uses Table storage for persistant data.
 To allow for development of this application we are using CosmosDb Emulator with Table storage API.